rfk/m2wsgi/README.rst

 It's not all perfect just yet, although it does seem to mostly work:

     * Needs tests something fierce!
-I just have to find the patiences to write all the setup and teardown cruft.
+I just have to find the patience to write the necessary setup and teardown cruft.

     * When running multiple threads, ctrl-C doesn't cleanly exit the process.
       Seems like the background threads get stuck in a blocking recv().